-Section 401 amends the Central Intelligence Agency Retirement Act of 1964 for Certain Employees to eliminate the statutory provisions requiring a 15 year career review and an election option for CIARDS and FERS Special Category participants to remain under CIARDS or in FERS Special Category status for the duration of
+Section 303 amends the Central Intelligence Agency Retirement Act of 1964 for Certain Employees to eliminate the statutory provisions requiring a 15-year career review and a re-election option for CIARDS and FERS Special Category participants to remain under CIARDS or in FERS Special Category status for the duration of their Agency service.

-The current wording of section 203 regarding the "15 year" review and re-election option was established in the original CIA Retirement Act of 1964 for Certain Employees.
-Experience under current Agency policy since 1976 has confirmed, from Agency management viewpoint, that there is no longer a need for the 15 year review.
-Also, continuing the 15 year review entail an administrative burden on the Agency for what is in essence only a pro forma exercise.
-Section 401 will provide participants who accept the offer of designation under the system with the assurance that such an election will not be subject to subsequent review or change by the Agency.
+The 15-year review and re-election option was established in the original CIA Retirement Act of 1964 for Certain Employees.
+Experience under Agency policy since 1976 has confirmed that there is no longer a need for either.
+Continuing the 15-year review will entail an administrative burden on the Agency for what is an essence only a pro forma exercise, while eliminating it will provide participants who accept the offer of designation under the system with the assurance that such an election will not be subject to subsequent change by the Agency.